Lukash88/Lukash88/README.md

 - 👋 Hi, I’m @Lukash88
 - 👀 I’m interested in .NET (CORE)
-- 🌱 I’m currently learning ASP>NET and Angular
+- 🌱 I’m currently learning ASP.NET and Angular
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web developmnet projects
 - 📫 How to reach me ...

 <!---